Thinking & Writing Across the Curriculum

 An introduction to imaginative literature and to critical techniques for interpreting imaginative literature; in this course students apply the academic-writing and critical- thinking skills they developed in UCOR 101 to the analysis of literature.
 Reading and analyzing texts from the three primary genres of literature (poetry, fiction, and drama) and perhaps other genres such as film, students will write 16-25 pages of literary analysis resulting from a serious engagement with the writing process as initially introduced in 101.
 In 102, moreover, students will be asked to use scholarly sources in a research paper on literature and to continue to sharpen their documentation skills.

 Many of the sections deal with a certain theme or subject matter and are listed according to this theme, or "cluster."
-Listed below are the descriptions of the clusters.
-The sections affiliated with these clusters will be posted each spring.
+Listed below are the some samples of the clusters that have been offered in the past.

 GENDER AND LITERATURE